sadeenabukhadra/sadeenabukhadra/README.md

 # Hi 🤖👋
-I'm Sadeen Abu-Khadra, a Data Science & Artificial Intelligence student from Jordan.
+I'm Sadeen Abu-Khadra, a Data Science & Artificial Intelligence Engineer from Jordan.

 I’m not just learning AI as concepts — I’m trying to understand how systems actually *work in real life*: how data flows, how logic connects, and how everything comes together to produce behavior.